This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Dupuytren's contracture occurs when tissues in your hand thicken.
 The thickened tissue may form cords that extend from your palm to your finger.
-The cord may shorten, and your palm or finger may become stuck in a bent position.
+The cords may shorten, and your palm or finger may become stuck in a bent position.
 Dupuytren's contracture may occur in one or both of your hands.
-It is most common in the ring and little fingers.
+It is more common in the right hand and the ring or little fingers.

 Contact your healthcare provider if:

 - There is a new lump, dimple, or dent on your palm or finger.

 - You have a pocket of fluid under your skin.

 - Your palm or finger becomes bent again.

 - You feel tingling or a pricking feeling on your hand.

 - You have trouble straightening your finger or palm.